Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 )

 We lost the information that `x` is non-zero!
-We know it's one of the two, but our abstraction forces us to say "It could be anything."
+We know it's one of the two, but abstraction forces us to say "could be anything."

-This is where *BDDs* will come in.
+This is where *BDDs* enter.
-Instead of merging everything into a single abstract value (and getting $top$), we can use BDDs to track *which path* leads to which value.
+Instead of merging everything into one abstract value (getting $top$), BDDs track *which path* leads to which value.

 - Path 1 (`input > 0`): `x` is `Pos`
 - Path 2 (`input <= 0`): `x` is `Neg`